victoriadrake/simple-subscribe/README.md

 1. [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [set up credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html) on your machine.
 2. Create a `.env` in this repository's root with the appropriate values as described below.

+### Infrastructure as Code (IaC)

+This project now includes an AWS CloudFormation template (`cloudformation.yaml`) to provision the necessary AWS resources:

+- **S3 Bucket**: For storing the Lambda deployment package.
+- **IAM Role**: An execution role for the Lambda function with permissions to access DynamoDB and basic Lambda execution.
+- **DynamoDB Table**: A table named `SimpleSubscribe` with `email` as the primary key.
+- **Lambda Function**: The `simple-subscribe` Lambda function configured with the Go runtime, referencing the S3 bucket for its code and the DynamoDB table name as an environment variable.

+To deploy the infrastructure using CloudFormation:

+1. **Package your Lambda function**:
+    Build your Go application for Linux and zip it.
+You can adapt the `scripts/update-lambda.sh` script to upload the zip file to the S3 bucket created by CloudFormation.

+    ```bash
+    #!/bin/bash

+    set -euxo pipefail
+    source .env
+    GOOS=linux
+    BUILD_NAME=${NAME:-"simple-subscribe"}
+    # Replace YOUR_AWS_ACCOUNT_ID with your actual AWS account ID or retrieve the bucket name from CloudFormation outputs
+    S3_BUCKET_NAME="simple-subscribe-lambda-deployment-YOUR_AWS_ACCOUNT_ID"

+    go build -o "$BUILD_NAME" main.go && zip "$BUILD_NAME".zip "$BUILD_NAME"

+    echo "Uploading $BUILD_NAME.zip to s3://$S3_BUCKET_NAME/"
+    aws s3 cp "$BUILD_NAME".zip "s3://$S3_BUCKET_NAME/$BUILD_NAME.zip"

+    rm "$BUILD_NAME" "$BUILD_NAME".zip
+    ```

+2. **Deploy the CloudFormation stack**:
+    Use the AWS CLI to deploy the `cloudformation.yaml` file.

+    ```bash
+    aws cloudformation deploy \
+        --template-file cloudformation.yaml \
+        --stack-name SimpleSubscribeStack \
+        --capabilities CAPABILITY_NAMED_IAM
+    ```

+    This command will create or update the CloudFormation stack named `SimpleSubscribeStack` in your AWS account, provisioning all the defined resources.

 ### Environment Variables for Lambda